Reception (Pixie) 2020 - 2021

 The specific areas provide the range of experiences and opportunities for children to broaden their knowledge and skills.

-We follow the Letters and Sounds Scheme; your child will be participating in daily class phonics sessions as well as small group and individual sessions.
+We follow the LCP phonics scheme; your child will be participating in daily class phonics sessions as well as small group and individual sessions.

-We will be matching, ordering and selecting the correct numbers in a range of activities to help the children to understand and use numbers in everyday situations.
+We will be matching, ordering, subitising and selecting the correct numbers in a range of activities to help the children to understand and use numbers in everyday situations.

 Understanding the World

 This area of development involves guiding children to make sense of their physical world and their community through opportunities to explore, observe and find out about people, places, technology and the environment.
-This will be promoted through the topic of ‘Marvelous Me’ and exploring the outside environment as the seasons change.
+This will be promoted through the topics of ‘Space’, 'Healthy Me' and ‘Life Cycles’.
+We are very excited to explore the life cycle of a butterfly.

 Expressive Arts and Design